William Massey

-Massey was born in County Londonderry in Ireland (now Northern Ireland).
+Massey was born in County Londonderry in Ireland.
 After migrating to New Zealand in 1870, Massey farmed near Auckland (earning his later nickname, Farmer Bill) and assumed leadership in farmers' organisations.
 He entered parliament in 1894 as a conservative, and from 1894 to 1912 was a leader of the conservative opposition to the Liberal ministries of Richard Seddon and Joseph Ward.
 Massey became the first Reform Party Prime Minister after he led a successful motion of no confidence against the Liberal government.
-Throughout his political career Massey was known for the particular support he showed for agrarian interests, as well as his opposition to organised labour.
+Throughout his political career, Massey was known for the particular support he showed for agrarian interests, as well as his opposition to organised labour.
 He pledged New Zealand's support for Britain during the First World War.

 Massey led his Reform Party through four elections, although only the 1919 election was a decisive victory over all other parties.
 Following increasingly poor health in his fourth term, Massey died in office.
-After Richard Seddon, he is the second-longest-serving Prime Minister of New Zealand.
+After Richard Seddon, he is the second-longest-serving prime minister of New Zealand.

+A state funeral for Massey was held on 14 May 1925, followed by a burial at Point Halswell, at a site that became the Massey memorial in 1930.

 Early life

-Massey was born in 1856 into a Protestant farming family, and grew up in Limavady, County Londonderry in what today is Northern Ireland (then the whole island was part of the United Kingdom only today Northern Ireland is part of the United Kingdom.
-His father John Massey and his mother Marianne (or Mary Anne) née Ferguson were tenant farmers, who also owned a small property.
+Massey was born in 1856 into a Protestant farming family, and grew up in Limavady, County Londonderry, Ireland.
+His father John Massey and his mother Marianne (or Mary Anne, née Ferguson) were tenant farmers who also owned a small property.
 His family arrived in New Zealand on 21 October 1862 on board the Indian Empire as Nonconformist settlers, although Massey remained in Ireland for a further eight years to complete his education.
-William F Massey resided for a time with his grandmother Mrs Elizabeth Ferguson [nee Barnett] at her home at Kennaught, Limavady.
-He went to Limavady National School where Mr Brandon was his teacher.
-Subsequently W. F Massey went to live with his uncle Matthew Ferguson at Sheephill, Ballykelly and from there he went to school in Derry.
-After arriving on 10 December 1870 on the City of Auckland, Massey worked as a farmhand for some years before acquiring his own farm in Mangere, south Auckland, in 1876.
-In 1882 Massey married his neighbour's daughter, Christina Allan Paul.
+He resided for a time with his grandmother Elizabeth Ferguson (née Barnett) at her home at Kennaught, Limavady, attending Limavady National School.
+Subsequently Massey went to live with his uncle Matthew Ferguson at Sheephill, Ballykelly and from there he went to school in Derry.
+After arriving on 10 December 1870 on the City of Auckland, Massey worked as a farmhand for some years before acquiring his own farm in Māngere, South Auckland, in 1876.
+In 1882 he married his neighbour's daughter, Christina Allan Paul.
 They had seven children.